 - The chance to snap up the best candidates first – some of the best talent could be hired elsewhere in a matter of days, so it’s important to act fast.

 There are lots of proven ways you can hire faster, and still make the right decisions.
-Here are just 10 of the best strategies to try:
+Here’s how to speed up the hiring process.

 - Use a recruitment specialist.
 If you don’t have the time to recruit, work with someone who does.
 Specialists such as AvA-V develop bespoke strategies and use tried-and-tested techniques to place the right candidates in the right roles – and quickly.